 2. Robert Duvall

 Dennis Hopper came and did a seminar at my school.
 He was hilarious, irreverent, funny, WACKO, and very very articulate.
-He talked about directing Robert Duvall in Colors – the LA gang movie with Sean Penn.
+He talked about directing Robert Duvall in Colors.
 Hopper thinks that Duvall is the best American actor working today, and I can’t say I disagree, although Jeff Bridges certainly gives him a run for his money.

-So Hopper said he was surprised to see how different it was to DIRECT him, as opposed to sitting in a movie theatre, watching him magnified up on the screen.
-Robert Duvall’s acting is so alive, so powerful, so DEEP – Hopper was expecting THAT guy to show up.
+Hopper said he was surprised to see how different it was to DIRECT him, as opposed to sitting in a movie theatre, watching him magnified up on the screen.
+Robert Duvall’s acting is so alive, so powerful, so DEEP, and Hopper was expecting THAT guy to show up.
 But there was Duvall, soft-spoken, quiet, humble … and Hopper couldn’t SEE that anything was happening.
-He didn’t trust that Duvall knew that camera better than HE did … he wanted to SEE the acting.
+He stood behind the camera watching, and he literally could not see any acting going on.
+The performance seemed to be a dud.

-Hopper said that he was directing one important scene – where Duvall had to be flipping through a wad of money.
-Apparently, Duvall was supposed to be pissed as he did this (was it pay-off money?
-Dirty cop money?
-Something like that).
-In the next scene, Duvall’s character had to storm into the cop’s locker room and shove Sean Penn up against the locker – and give him HELL.
-So you needed to see the set-up of Duvall’s anger in the flipping-through-money scene.
+Hopper was directing one important scene where Duvall had to be flipping through a wad of money.
+Duvall was supposed to be pissed as he did this, and in the next scene, Duvall’s character had to storm into the cop’s locker room and shove Sean Penn up against the locker and give him HELL.
+You needed to see the set-up of Duvall’s anger in the flipping-through-money scene.

-But then – later that night – when Hopper watched the rushes from the day’s shoot – Duvall’s skill and brilliance became clear.
-Hopper felt like an idiot.
-(After all, he’s an actor too).
-He watched Duvall flipping through the money – and whatever it was he saw in Duvall’s face it was a small thing, a tightening of the lips, the way Duvall held his hands around the money … a tiny look in his eyes – which would have been completely invisible from 2 feet away …
+But then later that night, when Hopper watched the rushes from the day’s shoot, Duvall’s skill and brilliance became clear.
+He watched Duvall flipping through the money, and whatever it was he saw in Duvall’s face it was a small thing, a tightening of the lips, the way Duvall held his hands around the money … a tiny look in his eyes – which would have been completely invisible from 3 feet away …

-When Hopper looked at the rushes, what had seemed dull and uninteresting suddenly pulsed with violence and potential.
-The next scene (Duvall shoving Penn up against the lockers) made TOTAL sense.
-Hopper could see that Duvall was ready to bust.
+When Hopper looked at the rushes, what had seemed dull and uninteresting while he looked at it in the same room, suddenly pulsed with violence and potential.

 Now an actor on stage obviously could not get away with that.
 You have to SHOW that stuff – you can’t just tighten your lips, and change the expression in your eyes – Nobody will SEE it.